Numbing Creams

 I've used OTC numbing cream (Zenza, Elma), but realized that for the cost (and numbing power), it was better to get a prescription (bonus: extended medical benefits covered some of my prescription cost).
 It's important to know, that if you get a prescription cream, it can only be filled at a compounding pharmacy and usually takes a few days to a week to be made by a compounding pharmacist.

-When I first started using BLT (Benzocaine/Lidocaine/Tetracaine Cream), I only got small tubes on it, not realizing that clearing this particular area was going to take longer than my lip did.
+When I first started using BLT (Benzocaine/Lidocaine/Tetracaine Cream), I only got small tubes of it, not realizing that clearing this particular area was going to take longer than my lip did.
 I quickly realized it was more cost-efficient to get a 100 g container, rather than a 25 g tube.

 The prescription my doctor gave me was Benzocaine 20%, Lidocaine 10% & Tetracaine 4%, but there are other formulations available, as can be seen on this pharmacy website.
 Talk to your compounding pharmacist and your doctor, to find out which is the one that would work for you.